-Schools build the foundations for wellbeing through curriculum embedding personal and social capabilities in the implementation of the P-12 curriculum, assessment and reporting framework.
+Schools build the foundations for wellbeing through curriculum embedding personal and social capabilities in the implementation of the K-12 Framework.
 Schools acknowledge the positive impact that a meaningful relationship between teacher and students can have on students' academic and social outcomes.
 Jimbour State School considers positive relationships a point of emphasis that enables every student to succeed.